 1993– In the movie Orlando, which opens today, Quentin Crisp plays Elizabeth I, Tilda Swinton plays a man for the 1st half of the film and Jimmy Somerville plays an angel.

 1982 - Five months after it opened off-Broadway, Harvey Fierstein's Torch Song Trilogy moves to Broadway.

 June 10, 1991 - The premiere issue of Martha Stewart Living hits newsstands.

-2001 - Beginning of a 3-episode arc on Sex & the City in which Samantha has a lesbian affair with a Brazilian artist from Charlotte's gallery (played by Sonia Braga).
+2001 - Beginning of a three-episode arc on Sex & the City in which Samantha has a lesbian affair with a Brazilian artist from Charlotte's gallery (played by Sonia Braga).

 2009 - At the age of 40, Chastity Bono announces that she plans to undergo sex reassignment surgery and go by the name Chaz.

 14-15, 2006 - Rufus Wainwright performs Judy Garland's acclaimed 1961 Carnegie Hall concert at Carnegie Hall.

 1945 - 23-year-old Judy Garland marries closeted movie director Vincente Minnelli, nineteen years her senior.
 It's her second marriage and it would last six years.

 1997 - The first Folsom Street East festival is held in New York, sponsored by the Gay Male S&M Activists.

 2001 - Berlin elects a gay mayor, 47-year-old Klaus Wowereit.

 1961 - Acclaimed Kirov Ballet dancer Rudolf Nureyev defects in Paris.

 1966 - Angela Lansbury appears on the cover of LIFE Magazine, touting her starrring role on Broadway in Mame.

 1992 - Australian entertainer Peter Allen (one of Liza Minnelli's ex-husbands) dies of AIDS at the age of 48.

 June 18-25, 1994 - New York City hosts Gay Games IV.

 1980 - After 18 months of wild mainstream success, the Village People "jump the shark" with the opening of their movie Can't Stop the Music.
 It was so bad that it was the inspiration for the first Razzie Awards.

 1997 - My Best Friend's Wedding opens in theaters, co-starring Rupert Everett as Julia Roberts' gay best friend.